Vinaya Vidheya Rama

-Vinaya Vidheya Rama is a 2019 Indian Telugu-language action film co-written and directed by Boyapati Srinu and produced by D. V. V. Danayya.
+Vinaya Vidheya Rama is a 2019 Indian Telugu-language action comedy drama film co-written and directed by Boyapati Srinu and produced by D. V. V. Danayya.
 The film stars Ram Charan, Vivek Oberoi, Kiara Advani and Prashanth.
 The music was composed by Devi Sri Prasad.
-The film revolves around Konidela Ram Charan, an angry young man who sets out to destroy a dictator in Bihar, after the lives of his loved ones are threatened and his elder brother gets killed.
+The film revolves around Konidela Ram, an angry young man who sets out to destroy a dictator in Bihar, after the lives of his loved ones are threatened and his elder brother gets killed.

 The film was released on 11 January 2019 along with dubbed versions in Tamil and Malayalam.
 The film was panned by critics and audience alike and ended up a box-office bomb.
 Following the commercial failure of the film, Charan penned an apology letter to his fans.